SaladkevichM/property-map/README.md

 ## Two static methods.

-### Read all properties key-values which are located under System.getProperty("user.dir") and sub-folders & put them in one ReferenceMap<>
+### Read all properties key-values which are located under System.getProperty("user.dir") and sub-folders & put them in one ReferenceMap<String, String>

 #### static org.pm.Props.property(String name)
 #### static org.pm.Props.property(String name, String filename) // if you want to read from specific file